Dharmadom

-Dharmadom or Dharmadam is a census village in Thalassery City in Kannur district in the state of Kerala, India.
+Dharmadom or Dharmadam is a Census Town in Kannur district in the state of Kerala, India.
 This town is located in between Anjarakandi River and Ummanchira River, and Palayad town and Arabian Sea.
-It is known for the 100-year-old Government Brennen College, Dharmadam Island, Government Boat Jetty and adjoins famous Muzhappilangad beach.
+It is known for the 100-year-old Government Brennen College, Dharmadam Island, and the famous Muzhappilangad beach.

 History

 Dharmadom is a scenic coastal town that was earlier known as "Dharmapattanam".
-It was an active Buddhist area in ancient times.Arabs called it as Darmaftan.
+It was an active Buddhist area in ancient times.
+Arabs called it as Darmaftan.

 Dharmadom is also home to famous Andalurkavu temple.
 The annual festival here draws thousands of devotees.
 A variety of Theyyam is performed at this event.

 India’s premier circus Academy, Circus Academy Thalassery is also located in Dharmadom.

 Dharmadom was selected as location for the prominent British Thalassery fort that was built in 1703 but landowners did not want to sell the land.

-According to Qissat Shakarwati Farmad, a Masjid at Dharmadam was built during the era of Malik Dinar.
+According to Qissat Shakarwati Farmad, a mosque was built in Dharmadam during the era of Malik Dinar.

 The island of Dharmapattanam was claimed by all of the Kolattu Rajas, Kottayam Rajas, and Arakkal Bibi in the late medieval period.
 The island of Dharmadam was ceded to the East India Company in 1734, along with Thalassery.